 Software settings

-To classify our prairie landscape a kmeans classier on a the four classes.
-For the greatest clarity, we include the R scripts in Appendix 1 to facilitate further adoption of these tools. https://github.com/bw4sz/Drone/blob/master/Kmean.md
+To classify our prairie landscape we used a kmeans classier on a combination of the elevation (DEM) and spectral values to delineate four classes (trees, bushes, scale and hummock).
+We first separated the DEM into three classes (‘Tree’, ‘bush’, swale/hummock), and then separated the areas classified as swale/ hummock in the DEM using the spectral values.
+The resulting map (Figure X) has four classes and provides a high resolution habitat map based on the drone collected imagery.
+For the greatest clarity, we include the R scripts in Appendix 1 to facilitate further adoption of these tools. https://github.com/bw4sz/Drone/blob/master/Kmean.md.

 Results and Discussion – The